microsoft/winget-cli-restsource/Tools/PowershellModule/doc/PowerShell/Add-WinGetManifest.md

 ## DESCRIPTION
 Submits a Manifest to the Windows Package Manager REST source.
-By running this function with the required inputs, it will connect to the Azure Tenant that hosts the Windows Package Manager REST source, then collects the required URL for Manifest submission before retrieving the contents of the Manifest to submit.
+Running this function will first connect to the Azure Tenant that hosts the Windows Package Manager REST source.
+The function will then collect the required URL before retrieving the contents of the Manifest for submission.

 ## EXAMPLES